hms-dbmi/ETLToolSuite-MappingGenerator/README.md

 `cd ETLToolSuite-MappingGenerator`
 3. Run the Mapping Editor:
 `java -jar MappingEditor.jar`
-3.1 If you want to save your old file make sure to add flag for the new destination mapping file to be written:
+3.1 If you want to save your old mapping file make sure to add flag for the new destination mapping file to be written:
 ``java -jar MappingEditor.jar -destinationmappingfile ./example/mapping_new.csv``
 3.2 You can use the -datafile flag and -mappingfile flag to also skip some dialogue.
 ``java -jar MappingEditor.jar -datafile ./example/Asthma_Misior_GSE13168.txt -mappingfile ./example/mapping.csv``